 Send a photo of the receipt to Santander via mail.
 Santander will compensate the fee in the next accounting.

-We saved hundreds of dollars with the credit card of Santander and therefore highly recommend it!
+We literally saved hundreds of dollars with the credit card of Santander in Southeast Asia and therefore highly recommend it!

 6. vaccination and medication

-It is important to plan vaccinations sufficiently far ahead.
-Depending on where you go, at least a few months before your date of departure!
+It is important to plan vaccinations sufficiently far ahead before you go on your backpacking adventure.
+Depending on where you go and what kind of vaccinations you need, at least a few months before your date of departure!

 Please talk to your doctor and check your vaccination certificate.